Home

 R1.
 Ott-Lite Task Light (OTL13TCG)

-Debbie was working on a needlepoint project in 2008 and we realized pretty early the Airstream is not equipped with bright task lighting.
-(And yes, we compounded the problem a little by downgrading our reading lights from 10 watts to 5 watts.)
+Debbie was working on a needlepoint project in 2008 and we realized pretty early the Airstream is not equipped with bright task lighting (and yes, we compounded the problem a little by downgrading our reading lights from 10 watts to 5 watts.)
 Visiting October 2008 with friends we were immediately impressed by her scrapbooking task light, a compact folding 110vac fluorescent tabletop light by Ott-Lite®.
 The light turns on and off automatically when the bulb holder is raised and lowered.
 The light is color-balanced for accurate color rendition and provides much more brightness for handwork.
 The light weighs less than three pounds and is compact enough to stow in the bottom of Deb's needlepoint bag when we visit others.
 We also like the self-contained ballast so when we store it there are no loose pieces.
-You can see it and other models at
+You can see the new version of this 13 watt model and others at

 http://www.ott-lite.com/